aliawa/packetcraft/README.txt

 If the spaces are important in the data, for example in case of formated xml use "data: |", otherwise use "data: |-". "|-" will strip extra white spaces

-use "data: |2" to tell how many indent spaces
+use "data: |2" to tell how many indent spaces, this is usefull if the payload starts with spaces
 Example:
 - send:
     flow: c2s